We are a constantly evolving genomics core facility. With our experienced team of scientists our goal is to partner all stages of your genetic or

 Initial investment in 2000 provided robotics, capillary sequencing and real-time PCR capability which we still support.
 Further investment in 2006 in microarray from Illumina (updated in 2011 to the iScan) enabled us to support high density SNP, Gene Expression and Methylation analysis.
 2008 and 2009 saw adoption of Illumina's next generation sequencing technology and the associated IT infrastructure.
 2012 has seen us rolling out library preps using the Fluidigm and targeted sequencing on the MiSeq.
 With this portfolio of platforms the centre can facilitate studies of the genome, transcriptome and epigenome on any scale.

-Full details of technologies and services can be found on our service menu.
+Full details of technologies and services can be found on our service menu, alternatively you can contact us directly for a project discussion.